 Figure 4-6 illustrates the investigation for paging problems induced by swapper trimming.
 Again, you must determine the top faulting processes and evaluate what is happening and how much memory is consumed by these processes.
 Use the MONITOR PROCESSES/TOPFAULT and MONITOR PROCESSES commands.
-By selecting the top faulting processes and scrutinizing their behavior with the SHOW PROCESS/CONTINUOUS command, you can determine if there are many active processes that seem to display working set sizes at
+By selecting the top faulting processes and scrutinizing their behavior with the SHOW PROCESS/CONTINUOUS command, you can determine if there are many active processes that seem to display working set sizes at the following values:

-- Their WSQUOTA value - The system-wide value set by the system parameter SWPOUTPGCNT
+• Their WSQUOTA value

+• The systemwide value set by the system parameter SWPOUTPGCNT